 Conventional loans are beneficial in a number of ways, which is why they can be challenging to qualify for – but if you do qualify, it is definitely something to consider seriously.

 A fixed mortgage has an interest rate that won’t go up or down over the life of your loan.
 It’s the best security against rising mortgage rates and higher payments.
 If you know you don’t plan on moving or refinancing in the next few years, a fixed rate mortgage may be your best choice.

 With an FHA Loan, you can refinance up to 97.75 % of your home’s value.
-Or make a smart financial move and get cash from your home to consolidate your high-interest debt to a low, fixed rate – FHA cash-out refinance loans allow you to take out up to 85% of your home’s value.
-FHA loans are available in both a 15- and 30-year terms.
-Created and insured by the Federal Housing Administration, FHA loans are a great fit for just about everyone.
+FHA cash-out refinance loans allow you to take out up to 80% of your home’s value.
+FHA loans are available in multiple terms, including 30 and 15 years.
+Created and insured by the Federal Housing Administration, FHA loans could be a great fit for just about everyone.

 FHA Streamline.
 If you’re currently in an FHA loan, you could get a lower mortgage rate and payment with an FHA Streamline.
 The FHA Streamline offers a limited documentation option, has flexible credit requirements, and you could even avoid an appraisal.

 The FHA 203K loan is designed for those buyers who have found the “perfect” home but it isn’t in “perfect” condition.
 With the 203K, you can borrow the purchase price PLUS extra funds for fixing it up.
 So with one loan you can buy your house and turn it into your home.
 Convenience and security for those hidden surprises that sometime pop up after you sign on the dotted line.